Particular/docs.particular.net/servicepulse/troubleshooting.md

 * Make sure you follow the guidance in [How to configure endpoints for monitoring by ServicePulse](how-to-configure-endpoints-for-monitoring.md)
 * Restart the endpoint after copying the Endpoint Plugin files into the endpoint's Bin directory
-* Make sure that the endpoint references NServiceBus version 4.0.0 or later
+* Make sure that the endpoint references NServiceBus Version 4.0.0 or later
 * Make sure auditing is turned on for the endpoint, and the audited messages are forwarded to the correct audit and error queues monitored by ServiceControl